{{ propApi.closeIcon }}

 Considerations for choosing appropriate facilities

-When determining what facilities are required on site the PCBU is required to take into account the following:
+When determining what facilities are needed on site the PCBU should consider the following:

 • The nature of the work being carried out at the workplace